dslin1010/KOCL/README.md

 ## How to use KOCL
-1.We develop KOCL on Ubuntu 16.04 with Linux kernel 4.7, OpneCL 2.0 for Intel Platform and OpenCL 1.2 for Nvidia Platform.
+1. We develop KOCL on Ubuntu 16.04 with Linux kernel 4.7, OpneCL 2.0 for Intel Platform and OpenCL 1.2 for Nvidia Platform.
 In hardware, we use Intel i7-6700 CPU, Intel HD 530, Nvidia GTX 1080 Ti GPU and with 16GB Ram.

-2.If you want to extend the platforms or devices, you should modify the `main.c helper.c and gpuops.c` file to fit your system.
+2. If you want to extend the platforms or devices, you should modify the `main.c helper.c and gpuops.c` file to fit your system.

-3.The default pinned memory size is 128MB, you can adjust the size in `kocl.h KOCL_BUF_SIZE`.
+3. The default pinned memory size is 128MB, you can adjust the size in `kocl.h KOCL_BUF_SIZE`.

-4.Test the kocl,
+4. Test the kocl,
 ```
 make
 cd build/